Dark-Light-20/investments-project/invest-web/README.md

 - Home app (Remote): This app contains the home component with a short summary of the app features, available banks and the routing of the other apps.
 - CDT app (Remote): This app contains the CDT Rates list component and the CDT Calculate Investment component.
 - FIC app (Remote): This app contains the FIC Rates list component.
+- Pocket app (Remote): This app contains the Pocket Simulator component.

 ## How to run the app